Beaverbrook Vimy Prize

 For most students, the best memories are those of meeting veterans, historians, scholars and specialists on the ground, as well as visiting Vimy, diverse cemeteries and studying the battlefields.
 Alumni from the Vimy Prize competition often become ambassadors for the Vimy Foundation following their scholarship, and continue working to share their new knowledge and perspective on the First World War with their peers, schools, and communities.
 Their continued participation in Vimy Foundation activities is a great asset to the future of the organization.

 Since the Beaverbrook Vimy Prize was established in 2006, over 125 students have been awarded this prize and have travelled to Europe with the Vimy Foundation.
 Some of these high school students have gone on to speak at their schools' Remembrance Day ceremonies, address guests at Vimy Foundation events, and study history in university programs across the country.

 The Beaverbrook Vimy Prize is supported by the Beaverbrook Canadian Foundation, and builds upon the legacy of Lord Beaverbrook, (1879-1964), a prominent Canadian historical figure known for his creativity, ambition, leadership and vibrant energy.
 Born in Canada of modest background, Max Aitken rose as a successful entrepreneur, both in Canada and the United Kingdom where he became an influential newspaper publisher, important Government minister and friend and close colleague of Winston Churchill during World War II.
+This program is also supported by the Government of Canada.
 EF Educational Tours Canada is the program's official travel sponsor.